 Instead, darker colours like dark blues, greens, and maroons are good choices for formal CVs.
 Neon and bright colours are only acceptable if you’re applying for a creative role (for example, a graphic design CV) because they help highlight your creativity.

-Here’s what a standard CV looks like with a professional amount of colour:
+Here’s a CV with a tasteful amount of colour:

 ✅ Do remove your postal address